 There’s a rural burial ground I like to visit about a half hour drive from Cult of Weird headquarters in the village of Glenbuelah, Wisconsin.
 At the edge of town, Walnut Street runs through a quiet neighborhood to the base of a hill, where it dead ends at the entrance to Walnut Grove Cemetery.
 There, an old drive winds up through the woods to a clearing where locals have been buried as far back as the late 1800s.
 Their final resting places are marked by broken gravestones with epitaphs so worn they are barely legible.

-Despite little Grace coming to rest there nearly 80 years ago, visitors to the cemetery still bring her offerings of toys and teddy bears.
+Despite little Grace coming to rest there nearly 80 years ago, visitors to the secluded burial ground still bring her offerings of toys and teddy bears.

 These items, I learned from fellow cemetery explorer Tui Snider’s latest book, are called Grave Goods.